Everest View Trek

 Why Everest View Trek?

 The truest answer to this question is, “Why not the Everest View Trek?”
 This adventure offers a lifetime experience to trekkers.
-It can be done by people of all ages, even with basic level to zero mountain hiking experience.
+It can be done by people of all ages, even with a basic level to zero mountain hiking experience.
 This is a short introduction trek into the Everest region, which offers several awesome views of Mt.
 Everest from up close, as well as other towering mountain peaks.
 The trail goes through many Sherpa villages, where you can observe the local culture and day-to-day lifestyle.
 With very little risk of high altitude sickness, you can see incredible views of Mt.
 Everest and several more of the world’s highest peaks.
 A bucket list dream can be crossed off within just a few days of leaving Kathmandu.